 QFES is committed to providing a broad range of support options for QFES members and their immediate family to promote mental health and wellbeing.
-The Fire and Emergency Services Support Network (FESSN) is responsible for coordinating the delivery of peer support and counselling services for QFES.
+The Fire and Emergency Services Support Network (FESSN) is responsible for coordinating the delivery of peer support and counselling services for OFES.

-The QFES Peer Support Program comprises 151 active Peer Support Officers from various roles, ranks and positions across the state.
-Peer Support Officers are selected and trained to support colleagues who may be experiencing work or personal difficulties.
+The QFES Peer Support Program consists of PSOs from various roles, ranks and positions across the state.
+PSOs are selected and trained to support colleagues who may be experiencing work or personal difficulties.
 By virtue of a common working environment and shared experiences, they are equipped to provide early intervention, social support, understanding, practical assistance and links to professional services if necessary.
-Peer Support Officers are involved in supporting members following exposure to critical incidents, as well as informal individual support and delivering education sessions to promote mental health and wellbeing.
+PSOs are involved in supporting members following exposure to critical incidents, as well as informal individual support and delivering education sessions to promote mental health and wellbeing.